openhab/openhab-docs/_addons_bindings/zwave/doc/leviton/dz6hd_0_0.md

 # DZ6HD 600W Dimmer
 This describes the Z-Wave device *DZ6HD*, manufactured by *Leviton* with the thing type UID of ```leviton_dz6hd_00_000```.

+The device is in the category of *Wall Switch*, defining Any device attached to the wall that controls a binary status of something, for ex. a light switch.

 ![DZ6HD product image](https://www.cd-jackson.com/zwave_device_uploads/556/556_default.png)